 If you’re worried about becoming a selfish person – please note that only people who are NOT selfish worry about this issue.
 Selfish people are not concerned with how they are perceived by others.
 You will never recalibrate 180° from where you’ve been your entire life.

-Self-care often requires that we do things that are uncomfortable or inconvenient.
-You will find that you will experience resistance.
-This is normal and we want you to know that some days are better than others.
+Self-care often requires that you do things that are uncomfortable or inconvenient.
+You may find that you experience resistance and that you don’t want to step through that hot door and do the thing you know you must.

 Love is limitless so refill yourself with your own love and self-care.
-You’ll find there is more than enough for you and everyone else in your life.
+You are more resilient than you give yourself credit for.

 Love and Abundance,